faker-js/faker/docs/guide/migration-guide-v6.md

 ### Node 12 no longer supported

-You need at least Node 14 to use faker.
+You need at least Node 14 to use Faker.

 ### Default export removed